2022 NBA All-Star Game: Clorox Clutch Challenge

 Tyrese Haliburton of the Indiana Pacers and Desmond Bane of the Memphis Grizzlies were the winners of the 2022 Clorox Clutch Challenge, an event for the 75th season at the 2022 NBA All-Star Weekend.
-The runner-up teams consisted of Chris Duarte and Scottie Barnes, Evan Mobley and Josh Giddey, as well as G-League players Michael Foster Jr. and Fanbo Zeng.
+The runner-up teams consisted of Chris Duarte and Scottie Barnes, Evan Mobley and Josh Giddey, as well as G-League players Michael Foster Jr. and Zeng Fanbo.
 Tyrese Maxey would end up replacing Duarte due to injury.

 Broadcasting

+The game was televised nationally in the United States by TNT.
 This is the first All-Star Game since 2000 (then aired on NBC) to not be called by Marv Albert, as he retired at the end of the 2020–21 NBA season.
-The game was televised nationally in the United States by TNT.
+(Albert, however, did call the 2000 All-Star Weekend as the event was aired on TNT and not NBC.)
 Sister network TBS carried an alternate feed, Inside the All-Star Game, which featured a conversational presentation of the game featuring the Inside the NBA panel of Charles Barkley, Ernie Johnson, Shaquille O'Neal, and Kenny Smith, with guests such as Draymond Green.
 Coaches, referees, and selected players also wore microphones.
+It was also the only time Kevin Harlan called the All-Star Game, with Brian Anderson taking over starting 2023.

 In Canada, the game was televised nationally by Sportsnet.